francescofreni/nldg/README.md

 ```bash
 python fluxnet/create_subset_daily.py --nsites 10
 ```
-Alternatively, you can also create a subset with $30$ sites.
+Alternatively, you can also create a subset with a different number of sites.
 The resulting dataset will show up in `fluxnet/data_cleaned`.

-To run the experiment with $10$ sites:
+To run the experiment with $10$ sites (only if $20$+ cores are available!):
 ```bash
 python fluxnet/run_experiment.py --agg "daily10" --setting "loso" --model_name "rf"
 python fluxnet/run_experiment.py --agg "daily10" --setting "loso" --model_name "rf" --method "maxrm" --risk "mse"
 python fluxnet/run_experiment.py --agg "daily10" --setting "loso" --model_name "rf" --method "maxrm" --risk "reward"
 python fluxnet/run_experiment.py --agg "daily10" --setting "loso" --model_name "rf" --method "maxrm" --risk "regret"
 ```
-To run the experiment with $30$ sites, replace `"daily10"` with `"daily30"`.
+To run the experiment with, say, $30$ sites, replace `"daily10"` with `"daily30"`.
 The results will be available at `fluxnet/results`.

 To get a LaTeX table summarizing the results, run:
 ```bash